davesteele/argparse_formatter/README.md

 methods in the default **argparse** formatter, and that the internals of that class are not considered part of the **argparse** API.
 There is therefore a small risk that the code may break with a future standard library release.
-The module has been tested across Python versions.
+The module has been tested across all supported Python 3 versions.

 Demo